pradeepcep/qwaver/README.md

 * set query type to: automatic, table, bar chart, line chart, pie or pivot
 * test database connection when adding new database
 * webpage preview when sharing results via slack or email
-* flag queries -- if their results do no align with their title/description or are wrong in any other way
+* flag queries -- if their results do not align with their title/description or are wrong in any other way
     * Search results should not include flagged queries
     * The author of a flagged query should be given an alert
 * track average execution time for queries